bilal-amjad-dev/terraform-aws-module-vpc/README.md

 ---

+### 🌐 What is an Internet Gateway (IGW)?
+An **Internet Gateway** is a **VPC component** that allows communication **between your VPC and the internet**.

+- It is attached to the VPC.
+- Works together with **route tables** to enable internet access.
+- Required for any public subnet.

+✅ Required for:
+- Internet access from EC2 instances in public subnets

+---

 ### 📍 What is an AZ (Availability Zone)?
 **AZ (Availability Zone)** is a **physical data center** in an AWS Region.
 Each region (e.g., `ap-south-1`) has multiple AZs (e.g., `ap-south-1a`, `ap-south-1b`, etc.).